EinarOlafsson/spacr/README.rst

 -  **Object Measurements:** Measurements for each object including scikit-image-regionprops, intensity percentiles, shannon-entropy, pearsons and manders correlations, homogeneity, and radial distribution.
 Measurements are saved to a SQL database in object-level tables.

--  **Crop Images:** Objects (e.g., cells) can be saved as PNGs from the object area or bounding box area of each object.
-Object paths are saved in a SQL database that can be annotated and used to train CNNs/Transformer models for classification tasks.
+-  **Crop Images:** Save objects (cells, nuclei, pathogen, cytoplasm) as images.
+Object image paths are saved in a SQL database.

--  **Train CNNs or Transformers:** Train Torch Convolutional Neural Networks (CNNs) or Transformers to classify single object images.
-Train Torch models with IRM/ERM, checkpointing.
+-  **Train CNNs or Transformers:** Train Torch models to classify single object images.

 -  **Manual Annotation:** Supports manual annotation of single-cell images and segmentation to refine training datasets for training CNNs/Transformers or cellpose, respectively.